Contact: Jackie deMontmollin

 Why study Theatre Education at The University of Houston?

-Our well-rounded Theatre Education degree plan trains students in all areas of theatre arts, while simultaneously providing hands-on teaching the opportunity throughout their experience!
+Our well-rounded Theatre Education degree plan trains students in all areas of theatre arts, while simultaneously providing hands-on teaching opportunities throughout their experience!

 Professional partnerships in the city of Houston, and a commitment to a high level of practical experience both on stage and in technical theatre, help our students be incredibly well prepared to enter the profession as highly qualified theatre education professionals.

 Our theatre education students work collaboratively with the entire School of Theatre & Dance faculty.
 Our theatre education faculty members are dedicated to serving students who are passionate about becoming teachers, education directors and teaching artists.
 The School of Theatre & Dance commits two highly experienced theatre education faculty members to guide students from entry into our program through certification on a career path in four years.